ricleal/twitter-clone/README.md

 ### Backend

 I have used an architecture following the same principles as the [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) by Robert C. Martin.
-I have included the repository pattern to abstract the data layer from the business logic.
-The most important packages are:
+I have included the [Repository Pattern](https://martinfowler.com/eaaCatalog/repository.html) to abstract the data layer from the business logic.
+The packages worth mentioning are:

 - `internal/service/repository/postgres/orm`: the ORM auto generated code from the database schema that [SQLBoiler](https://github.com/volatiletech/sqlboiler) generates.